 The Integrative Physiology program studies the processes that occur within all living organisms including the regulation of functions at the subcellular, cell, tissue, organ and whole organism levels, as well as their interactions and integration.
 Courses also address how internal and external factors affect physiology across different taxonomic groups.

-Agriculture and Food Industry
+- Agriculture and Food Industry

-Medicine and Health Science
+- Medicine and Health Science